arshbhatti8/JavaScript-Practice/README.md

 # JavaScript-Practice
-My implementation to Programming Problems in JavasScript
+My implementation to Programming Problems in JavaScript